bytemaestr0/bytemaestr0/README.md

 - 👋 Hi, I’m bytemaestr0

+- I am quite experienced with C++ and C#.

-- I know the basics of Rust, Python, Bash, Html, Css, JavaScript.
+- I know the basics of Rust, Python, Bash and React.

-- I have a bit of experience in Linux Systems - mostly debian based distros.
+- I have am experience with most Linux systems.

-- I’m currently learning Ruby and Python Gui Programming.

-- I'm looking to help with any Python/Bash scripts/program problems.

-- Fun Fact: I'm currently building a site for my resume.